 THAUMETOPOEINAE, NOTODONTIDAE, NOCTUOIDEA

-The thorax of the adult moths is brown and very hairy.
+The forewings of thadult moths are white, each with a lot of brown speckles, a subterminal brown line, and a brown band along the margin containing a row of white spots, and chequered edges.
+The hindwings are brown, and also have a marginal row of white spots and chequered edges.
+The thorax is brown and very hairy.
 Tha abdomen is black, tipped with a bunch of golden hairs.
-The forewings of this species are white, each with a lot of brown speckles, a subterminal brown line, and a brown band along the margin containing a row of white spots, and chequered edges.
-The hindwings are brown, and also have a marginal row of white spots and chequered edges.
 The wingspan is about 3 cms.

 The species is found in